timran1/locust-docker/README.md

 ### Update Controller Docker Image (Optional)

-The `locust-master` and `locust-worker` controllers are set to use the pre-built `locust-tasks` Docker image, which has been uploaded to [Quay Registry](https://quay.io/repository/honestbee/locust) and is available at `quay.io/honestbee/locust`.
+The `locust-master` and `locust-worker` Deployments are set to use the pre-built `locust` Docker image, which has been uploaded to [Quay Registry](https://quay.io/repository/honestbee/locust) and is available at `quay.io/honestbee/locust`.
 If you are interested in making changes and publishing a new Docker image, refer to the following steps.

 First, [install Docker](https://docs.docker.com/installation/#installation) on your platform.
 Once Docker is installed and you've made changes to the `Dockerfile`, you can build, tag, and upload the image using the following steps:

-    $ docker build -t USERNAME/locust-tasks .
+    $ docker build -t USERNAME/locust .
-    $ docker tag USERNAME/locust-tasks gcr.io/PROJECT-ID/locust-tasks
+    $ docker tag USERNAME/locust gcr.io/PROJECT-ID/locust
-    $ gcloud preview docker --project PROJECT-ID push gcr.io/PROJECT-ID/locust-tasks
+    $ gcloud preview docker --project PROJECT-ID push gcr.io/PROJECT-ID/locust

 **Note:** you are not required to use the Google Container Registry.
 If you'd like to publish your images to the [Docker Hub](https://hub.docker.com) please refer to the steps in [Working with Docker Hub](https://docs.docker.com/userguide/dockerrepos/).

-Once the Docker image has been rebuilt and uploaded to the registry you will need to edit the controllers with your new image location.
-Specifically, the `spec.template.spec.containers.image` field in each controller controls which Docker image to use.
+Once the Docker image has been rebuilt and uploaded to the registry you will need to specify your new image location for the helm chart.
+Specifically, the `image.repository` field of the helm chart which Docker image to use.

 If you uploaded your Docker image to the Google Container Registry:

-    image: gcr.io/PROJECT-ID/locust-tasks:latest
+    image: gcr.io/PROJECT-ID/locust:latest

 If you uploaded your Docker image to the Docker Hub:

-    image: USERNAME/locust-tasks:latest
+    image: USERNAME/locust:latest

 **Note:** the image location includes the `latest` tag so that the image is pulled down every time a new Pod is launched.
 To use a Kubernetes-cached copy of the image, remove `:latest` from the image location.